ge8rgia/IMPC_workflow/1.Cleaning_Process/README.md

 The scripts are designed to use relative paths and assume the following directory hierachy Here is a comprehensive README.md for your Cleaning Process directory.
 This documentation explains the execution order, directory structure, and the specific function of each script based on the code you have provided.

-IMPORTANT
-After unzipping egressed data at the Project Root layer (e.g. unzip Group3.zip), clone this git repoistroy to begin the pipeline.

-After unzipping your directory will have GroupX.zip, GroupX/, clone the repoistory on this level and proceeed with the steps outlined below.

 1. Cleaning & Pre-processing Pipeline
 This directory contains the R scripts responsible for organizing the raw project structure, merging raw data files, and cleaning both experimental data and metadata for the IMPC dataset.